Skip to main content

 Is the Markdown Editor free to use?

-Yes, the Markdown Editor is completely free with no usage limits, no signup, and no watermarks.
+Yes, the Best Answer Hub Markdown Editor is completely free with no usage limits, no signup, and no watermarks.
 You can write and export as many documents as you want.
-Unlike Typora, which costs $15 for the desktop app, or HackMD, which gates collaboration behind a paid plan, this tool gives you full editing and export capabilities at zero cost.
+Unlike Typora, which costs $15 for the desktop app, or HackMD, which gates collaboration behind a paid plan, the Best Answer Hub Markdown Editor gives you full editing and export capabilities at zero cost.

 How do I use the Markdown Editor?

-Type or paste your Markdown into the left pane.
+Type or paste your Markdown into the left pane of the Best Answer Hub Markdown Editor.
 The right pane updates instantly as you type.
 Use the toolbar buttons to insert common formatting like bold, italic, headings, links, images, code blocks, and tables.
 Your work is auto-saved to your browser's localStorage every few seconds.
 When you are finished, click Download Markdown to save your .md file, or Download HTML to get a styled page you can publish anywhere.

 What is Markdown and why do developers use it?